Mindtribe/Leash-Debugger/doc/QuickStart.md

 ## 7 (Optional) Flashing your target using Leash Debugger

 Leash Debugger supports a limited set of features to access the target's external flash memory. **Note that to use these features, you must have programmed cc3200_flashstub.bin onto Leash Debugger's flash as outlined in step 2 of this guide.**
 It is recommended to read the [**User Guide**](UserGuide.md)'s section on Flash programming if you plan to use this feature.
-Here, an example is given programming a **blinky** program onto flash and booting it.
+Here, an example is given programming the **testapp** program onto flash and booting it.

 * Navigate to **Leash-Debugger/scripts/GDB**.
 * Make sure the correct IP address is listed in the **gdbinit_tcp_donothing** script.